Borny/rtfm/javascript.md

 ### trim()

-Will delete white spaces before and after the string:
+Will delete white spaces before and after the string.
+It is often used to get the value of an input:

 ```javascript
 const text = ' some text here     ';